The Effects of Space on Coatings & Optical Materials | CMN & More November 2021 Vol 31 Issue 4

 To prevent vacuum welding of contacting surfaces, metals are coated with layers of Moly disulfide (MoS2) or diamond-like coatings (DLC).
 These non-optical coatings provide lubricity without outgassing contaminating volatiles.

 Together with high energy deposition processes for environmental stability is the state and preparation of the starting material, especially for E-beam processes.
 Materials are refined to reduce multiple oxidation states and impurities that might stimulate absorption.
 Density is maximized to exclude trapped volatiles, and the starting form is optimized for evaporative or sputtered deposition processes.
 Densification of growth structure with high deposition energy was discussed in a past CMN issue using the structural zone model (SZM) [11].
-Past CMNs have also explained how the addition of a small amount of a mutually soluble material promotes dense growth structure, even at lower than typical substrate temperatures, by discouraging columnar (porous) growth.
-This technique applies to mixed oxide and mixed fluoride compounds.
+Past CMNs have also explained how the addition of a small amount of a mutually soluble material promotes dense growth structure.
+This happens even at lower than typical substrate temperatures by discouraging columnar (porous) growth.
+This technique also applies to mixed oxide and mixed fluoride compounds.

 Conclusion